parnavh/gregmat-buddy/README.md

 - Adds progress stats for PrepSwift
 - Remembers your playback speed on GregMat and PrepSwift
 - Remembers if you dismissed a banner at the top of the website.
+- Adds custom keybinds for vocab mountain
+  - Moves to next word automatically after you mark it
+  - Adds vim keybinds for cursor movement

 ## Install